 At 6 months, plaque is thinner, lesions are flattening and spreading and a pinkish skin colour has returned.
 Most noticeable are the numerous “skin lines” re-forming across the wound surface.
 More psoriatic spots have appeared, but these tend to become pale and disappear in time.

 Note: I oversaw this American patient's treatment online.
-He was one of my first "wheatgrass-treated" psoriasis patients and I advised him to apply wheatgrass three times a day based on my established medical methods.
+He was one of my first "wheatgrass-treated" psoriasis patients.
+I advised him to apply wheatgrass three times a day based on my established medical methods.
 I later learned that "less is best" when using wheatgrass for healing and now I recommend applying wheatgrass extract just once a week for psoriasis.
 Rate of mprovement in healing has been remarkable as a result.

 This middle-aged lady messaged me about her suffering: “my ever present and sometimes painful psoriasis.”